-Dr. Pushkar has been on the faculty of the Waterville Valley Music Center in New Hampshire, the Performing Arts Institute of Wyoming Seminary in Pennsylvania, and the Positano Chamber Music festival in Italy.
+Dr. Pushkar has been on the summer faculty of the Luzerne Music Center in New York, Eastern U.S. Music Camp in New York, Waterville Valley Music Center in New Hampshire, the Performing Arts Institute of Wyoming Seminary in Pennsylvania, and the Positano Chamber Music festival in Italy.

-In New York, Taisiya Pushkar is on the faculty of the Ethical Culture Fieldston School, the Horace Mann School, and the Lucy Moses School at Kaufman Center, of which she is an alumna.
+In New York, Taisiya Pushkar has been on the faculty of the Ethical Culture Fieldston School, the Horace Mann School, and the Lucy Moses School at Kaufman Center, of which she is an alumna.

 Taisiya is also a teaching artist for the Distance Learning Center at the Manhattan School of Music, where she develops programs for students in a cutting-edge interactive videoconference setting, and has presented to schools both nationally and internationally.

 Most influential musical mentors include Eva Zinger, Lydia Frumkin, Solomon Mikowsky, John Forconi and Andre-Michel Schub.

 Dr. Taisiya Pushkar holds a Bachelor's Degree from Oberlin College, and an MM and DMA degrees from the Manhattan School of Music,